Terms and Conditions

 - In these Conditions, the following expressions will have the following meanings, unless inconsistent with the context:

-- In consideration of payment by the Client of the Fees, Safehosts will supply to the Client one copy of the Software and Third Party Software in object code form.
+- In consideration of payment by the Client of the Fees, Safehosts will provide NFS storage via a /30 Private IP network.

-- Safehosts grants to the Client the non-exclusive, non-transferable right to Use the Software for so long as the relevant Services continue to be provided subject to the remaining terms of these Conditions.
+- Safehosts grants access to the storage system for so long as the relevant Services continue to be provided subject to the remaining terms of these Conditions.

 - Client’s Undertakings